tantalic/KLSDateLabel/README.md

 5. Always open the Xcode workspace (.xcworkspace) instead of the project file to work on your project

 ## Requirements
-The recommended way to use KLSDateLabel is with the [CocoaPods](http://www.cocoapods.org) dependency manager.
 If you choose to use the source files directly you are responsible for meeting the following requirements.

 ### iOS 5.0 or Greater
 KLSDateLabel has only been tested on iOS 5.0 and greater.
 It may work with previous releases but is not recomended.